01 / Kozy Payments · first-party, built in

 The First-Party Path.

 Kozy Payments is first-party.
-There is no reseller between the office app and the network.
-We run it to cover our costs, not as a profit center.
+There is no resold gateway stack between the office app and the card networks.
+Fewer layers, a more direct path.

 01Dealer's office app